mrcybercat/internship-entry-assessment/programming-test.md

     }
 ```
 Builder is very useful when you are presented with complex object that require complex, sometimes sequence sensitive
 initialization.
-The pattern other then an object itself consists from Builder, Director interface and concrete directors.
+The pattern other than an object itself consists from Builder, Director interface and concrete directors.
 Builder contains the method necessary for initializing object, while concrete Directors contain predefined initialization
 sequences.
 One could also just use Builder as a type of Factory method.
 I used it for initializing an image compression algorithm workflow
 from a number algorithm steps objects.
 This allowed for easy construction of any algorithm as long as individual data